Controlling access to metadata tables - Amazon Simple Storage Service

 Important

-You can also control access to the rows and columns in your metadata table through Amazon Lake Formation.
+You can also control access to the rows and columns in your metadata tables through Amazon Lake Formation.
 For more information, see Managing Lake Formation permissions and Data filtering and cell-level security in Lake Formation in the Amazon Lake Formation Developer Guide.